Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 Can the Home Office visit again after I’ve paid?

-A paid penalty does not close scrutiny.
-Follow-up visits are common to test that compliance systems have improved.
+Payment of a penalty does not end scrutiny.
+Follow-up visits are common to assess whether compliance systems have improved.
 The Home Office may request further evidence or conduct unannounced inspections, particularly where sponsored workers are employed.
-Keeping records accurate and training current will help show that remedial measures are working.

 Is criminal prosecution likely?

-Criminal prosecution is reserved for employers who knowingly employ someone without permission to work or have reasonable cause to believe they are working illegally.
+Criminal prosecution is reserved for cases where an employer knowingly employs someone without permission to work or has reasonable cause to believe they are working illegally.
 It requires proof of intent or deliberate disregard.
-Conviction can result in an unlimited fine, imprisonment, and director disqualification, and the reputational damage is lasting.
-Proper right to work systems remain the best safeguard.
+Conviction can result in an unlimited fine, imprisonment and director disqualification.
+Proper right to work systems remain the most effective safeguard.

 Section I: Glossary